Gari Melchers: Biography

-In 1904 he was named an Officer in the French Legion of Honor.
-In 1909 he was appointed Professor of Art at the Grand Ducal Saxony School of Art in Weimar, Germany.
-In 1915 he returned to New York City to open a studio at Abraham Archibald Anderson's Bryant Park Studios building.
-From 1920 to 1928 he served as the president of the New Society of Artists.
+In 1904, he was named an Officer in the French Legion of Honor.
+In 1909, he was appointed Professor of Art at the Grand Ducal Saxony School of Art in Weimar, Germany.
+In 1915, he returned to New York City to open a studio at Abraham Archibald Anderson's Bryant Park Studios building.
+From 1920 to 1928, he served as the president of the New Society of Artists.
 He was a member of the Virginia Fine Arts Commission and a trustee of the Corcoran Gallery of Art.
 He served as chairman of the Art Committee of the Smithsonian American Art Museum.
+He was an early member of the American Academy of Arts and Letters.

 Throughout his career, whether abroad or in his commercial headquarters in New York City or his country retreat at Belmont in Falmouth, Virginia, the artist maintained a fascination with northern light.

 He spent his final years at Belmont Estate in Falmouth, Virginia, near Fredericksburg.

 He died there on November 30, 1932.